Are You Confident of the Diagnosis?

 The main diagnostic tools for granulomatous cheilitis and Melkersson-Rosenthal syndrome remain history and clinical examination, although a biopsy of the areas of swelling may be performed.
 It is widely accepted that Melkersson-Rosenthal syndrome can only be diagnosed with certainty when there is at least one major sign (recurrent orofacial edema and facial nerve palsy) associated with the histological features of typical noncaseating granulomas.

 The characteristic histologic finding is noncaseating granulomas that are formed with epithelioid cells and Langerhans-type giant cells, but their absence does not exclude the syndrome.
-There may also be mild epithelial hyperplasia overlying the dermis or lamina propria (
+There may also be mild epithelial hyperplasia overlying the dermis or lamina propria (Figure 1).
+Other findings include dilated lymphatics, perivascular aggregates of histiocytes, lymphocytes, and plasma cells in the milieu of nonspecific edema in early lesions.

 The differential diagnosis of granulomatous cheilitis in Melkersson- Rosenthal syndrome includes: